WilhelmThor/lcd32/README.md

 `pi@raspberrypi:~ $ sudo bash ./lcd32_setup.sh`

 When the setup-script finished, reboot your RaspberryPi to activate the screen.
 The script will create a sample calibration-file that works.
-But for best effort run xinput-calibrator from Menu > Settings > calibrate touchscreen
+But for best effort run xinput-calibrator from Menu > Preferences > Calibrate Touchscreen

 To remove the settings of the setup-script run the uninstall-script.